-Pernicious Anaemia and other Conditions
+Pernicious Anaemia (PA) and Associated Conditions

 • Hashimoto’s disease (21%)